djaqua/SEAM/README.md

     -- there's probably a way to specify which form belongs to which set of JavaScript functions, if not, then perhaps submit a fixed scripting engine to Webmin (via Sandbox pattern)
+* Deleting users does not automatically remove aliases, so neither does deleting domains

 Project Hints
 =============